FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 • Powdery Mildew: Appears as white powdery patches on leaves.
 Improve airflow, avoid overhead watering, and use a diluted milk spray if needed.

 • Root Rot: Caused by waterlogged soil.
-Make sure parsley is grown in well-drained soil and avoid overwatering.
+Make sure the plant is grown in well-drained soil and avoid overwatering.

 • Fungal Leaf Spot: Brown or black spots on leaves.
 Remove infected leaves and avoid wetting foliage when watering.

-Parsley is a great team player in the garden.
-It not only grows well with other herbs and vegetables but also improves the health and productivity of neighbouring plants.
+This herb is a great addition to your garden as it not only grows well with other herbs and vegetables but also improves the health and productivity of neighbouring plants.

 Best Companion Plants:

-• Tomatoes: Parsley attracts beneficial insects that protect tomato plants.
+• Tomatoes: Attracts beneficial insects that protect tomato plants.

-• Carrots: Although closely related, parsley helps deter carrot flies when planted nearby.
+• Carrots: Helps deter carrot flies when planted nearby.

-• Onions & Chives: Repel aphids and enhance flavour when grown close to parsley.
+• Onions & Chives: Repel aphids and enhance flavour when grown close together.

-• Sweet Corn: Parsley attracts predatory wasps that help protect corn from pests.
+• Sweet Corn: Attracts predatory wasps that help protect corn from pests.

-• Roses: Parsley planted near roses can improve their scent and health.
+• Roses: Planted near roses, it can improve their scent and health.

 Avoid Planting Near:

-• Lettuce: May compete for nutrients, and some varieties can inhibit parsley growth.
+• Lettuce: May compete for nutrients, and some varieties can inhibit the herb’s growth.

-• Mint: Aggressive growth may crowd out parsley; keep mint in a separate pot or space.
+• Mint: Aggressive growth may crowd it out; keep mint in a separate pot or space.

 Mixing parsley with the right companion plants can improve garden health, boost pollination, reduce pests, and make better use of your garden space!